We’re thrilled to announce that we’ve just launched Hiperwall Version 8.5!

 The HiperPong program uses very simple physics to determine where the ball should be going, then it uses the HiperServices XML-based API to command the ball to move to the right location over the next 20th of a second, then when that 20th of a second has nearly expired, it does it again.
 This built-in animation capability allows the ball, paddles, and even the score numbers to move reasonably smoothly on the video wall without having to control the movement each frame (60 times per second).

-External control of a video wall system is a powerful feature that allows the video wall and its content to be controlled via client software and third party controllers.
+External control of a video wall system is a powerful feature that allows the video wall and its content to be controlled via client software and third party video wall controllers.
 It allows the content and layout to react to external events from social media feed monitoring, surveillance systems, or other control systems.
 Hiperwall’s tool kit, HiperServices, allows a video wall designer to create a dynamic video wall solution that meets the requirements of each unique usage scenario.
 It also adds animation capabilities that provide freedom and control to empower design creativity.

 2 min read